Spatchler/VMesh-CLI/README.md

 UINT_MAX - palette size = air index

 Anything greater than air index is an index for the palette.
-Anything below points is a child index.
+Anything below is a child index.

 Example:
 ```cpp